gjvnq/cptml/README.md

   * `src` (required): string with a file URI.
   * `parse` (optional): if `true`, will parse the referenced file as CPTML.

-Note: by default `!include` nodes won't appear on the tree and won't be considered when processing tree paths.
+Note: by default `.include` nodes won't appear on the tree and won't be considered when processing tree paths.

-### `!text`
+### `.text`

 Represents a text node.
 It is essentially a "virtual element" used to simplify the APIs and canonize documents.